Smallest Park (Parks and Recreation): Ratings

 "Smallest Park" received 3.680 million live and same day views when it first aired on November 17, 2011.
 The episode received a 2.0 rating among viewers 18–49.

 Reception

-Steve Heisler of The AV Club gave the episode an A, praising the show for being "unafraid to put everything out there" and leaving the viewer wondering where the show will go next.
+Steve Heisler of The A.V.
+Club gave the episode an A, praising the show for being "unafraid to put everything out there" and leaving the viewer wondering where the show will go next.
 Matt Fowler of IGN expressed frustration over the Leslie and Ben storyline, although he noted that the episode was funny.